Tears Don't Lie: Chart performance

-"Tears Don't Lie" was very successful on the charts in Europe, remaining Mark 'Oh's biggest and sole number-one hit.
-It peaked at number-one in at least three countries; Austria (5 weeks), Germany (3 weeks), and Sweden (2 weeks).
-The song was also a top-10 hit in Belgium (Flanders) (2), Denmark (2), Finland (6), Ireland (9), the Netherlands (2), Norway (8), and Switzerland (3), as well as on the Eurochart Hot 100, where it peaked at number two.
-In the UK, the single reached number 24 in its first week on the UK Singles Chart, on 30 April 1995, with three weeks within the chart in total.
+"Tears Don't Lie" peaked at number one in at least three countries: Austria (5 weeks), Germany (3 weeks), and Sweden (2 weeks).
+The song was also a top-10 hit in Denmark, Finland, Flanders, Ireland, the Netherlands, Norway, and Switzerland, as well as on the Eurochart Hot 100, on which it peaked at number two.
+In the UK, the single reached number 24 during its first week on the UK Singles Chart, on 30 April 1995, staying on the chart for three weeks.
 On the Record Mirror UK on a Pop Tip Club Chart, it reached number five.
-In Belgium and the Netherlands, "Tears Don't Lie" was kept of the top spot by "Love Me for a Reason" by Boyzone and "No Limit" by Irene Moors & De Smurfen.
-The song was also a top-20 hit in Scotland (18) and Wallonia (14).
+The song was also a top-20 hit in Wallonia.
 In 2002, it was released in a new version as "Tears Don't Lie 2002", peaking at numbers 35 and 36 in Germany and Austria, respectively.

 Music video

-The accompanying music video for "Tears Don't Lie" was directed by Swedish-based director Matt Broadley.
-It was A-listed on Germany's VIVA in December 1994.
+The music video for "Tears Don't Lie" was directed by Swedish-based director Matt Broadley.
+It was A-listed on German music television channel VIVA in December 1994.
+Two months later, the video received heavy rotation on MTV Europe.